cuboulder-MSD/ad_Databases-A-Z/README.md

 # Databases-A-Z
-Changes to the Databases A-Z Page
+Changes to the Databases A-Z Page for the University of Colorado Boulder